 The emphasis on museum reform by the German city is one of many efforts to better unify the formerly split nations of East and West Berlin after the fall of the Berlin Wall.

 Recently Opened Museums

-The Museum for Architectural Drawings is in its second year of operation, having opened in 2013.
+The Museum for Architectural Drawings opened in 2013.
 The private Tchoban Art Foundation contributes greatly to the collections as well as international cultural institutions.

-By comparing the past century’s hand drawn modeling to modern, digital architectural approach, the foundation hopes to evoke an interest in traditional architectural design while raising awareness of the well-preserved world of hand drawn representations.
-The famous international architect, Alexander Brodsky will be featured in March 2015.
+By comparing the past century’s hand-drawn modeling to modern, digital architectural approach, the foundation hopes to evoke an interest in traditional architectural design while raising awareness of the well-preserved world of hand-drawn representations.

 The museum also looks to revitalize the concept of private art foundations providing art for the public.
 Balancing on many levels of advocacy and integrity, the five-story building appears unstably stacked by the hands of a small child playing with wooden blocks.